The Ultimate Guide to Successful Team Retrospectives (Part 1): 3 Tips for Introducing Retros

 We hope that these points provided valuable food for thought that will help you to introduce retrospectives in your team.
 What are your experiences with the introduction of agile retrospectives?
 What tips would you have wished for back then?

-By the way: We can help you with the introduction of retrospectives: We have developed a tool especially for this - directly from the psychological faculty of the University of Münster.
-Below you will find Nicole's opinion of our tool.
+By the way: We can help you introduce retrospectives: We have developed a tool specifically for this purpose - directly from the psychological faculty of the University of Münster.
+Below you will find Nicole’s opinion on our tool.

 And if you want, more information about our agile retro tool below that 🙂